-The state that of the dental (s) they must operate is licensed.
+The state that the dental (s) they must operate is licensed.
 Although the requirements of the license are changed by state, candidates must graduate from an approved dental school and pass written and practical exams.
 Those who practice a particular area must complete dental postdoctoral training.

 Education to become an oral and maxillofacial surgeon

-Oral and maxillofacial surgeons possess secured jobs on higher salary with having proper schooling for a decent lifestyle.
+Oral and maxillofacial surgeons possess secured jobs on higher salaries with having proper schooling for a decent lifestyle.
 Before entering all the dental school dental schools, biology, and chemistry, such applicants need to have completed specific science courses.